 February 1, 1941 ~ Bluegrass bassist, upright bassist Tom Gray born in Chicago, Illinois, USA ~ Regarded as one of the finest bluegrass bassists.
 Recorded about half a dozen albums with the Country Gentlemen, one of the first progressive bluegrass acts, including the acclaimed 1963 album On The Road.
 Recorded about a dozen albums with the Seldom Scene during the 1970s and 1980s.
 Has appeared on numerous albums by the likes of Mike Auldridge, Jaime Brockett, Tony Rice, Bill Keith, John Sterling, Bryan Bowers, John McCutcheon, Bryan Bowers, Gary Ferguson, Bill Emerson, and Linda Ronstadt

-February 1, 1940 ~ Jazz drummer James Black, full name James Norbert Black, born in New Orleans, Louisiana, USA ~ Active since late 1950s, started out in New Orleans R&B ensembles to eventualy gravitate towards jazz.
-Worked with artists such as Nat Perrilliat, Roy Montrell, Ellis Marsalis Jr (notably writing Monkey Puzzle and Dee Wee), Nat Adderley, Cannonball Adderley, Joe Jones, Horace Silver, Lionel Hampton, Yusef Lateef, Freddie Hubbard, Fats Domino, Professor Longhair, Charles Neville, Earl Tubinton, the Dukes Of Dixieland, Eddie Bo, Cassandra Wilson, Frank Tapani, Wynton Marsalis, Germaine Bazzle, Finger Eleven, and others ~ Black passed away in 1988
+February 1, 1940 ~ Jazz drummer James Black, full name James Norbert Black, born in New Orleans, Louisiana, USA ~ Active since late-1950s, started out in New Orleans R&B ensembles to eventualy gravitate towards jazz.
+Worked with artists such as Nat Perrilliat, Roy Montrell, Ellis Marsalis Jr (notably writing Monkey Puzzle and Dee Wee), Nat Adderley, Cannonball Adderley, Joe Jones, Horace Silver, Lionel Hampton, Yusef Lateef, Freddie Hubbard, Fats Domino, Professor Longhair, Charles Neville, Earl Tubinton, the Dukes Of Dixieland, Eddie Bo, Cassandra Wilson, Frank Tapani, Wynton Marsalis, Germaine Bazzle, and Finger Eleven ~ Black passed away in 1988

 February 1, 1939 ~ Pop singer, drummer, songwriter Claude François, full name Claude Antoine Marie François, born in Ismalia, Egypt ~ Known for Comme D'Habitude, co-written with Jacques Revaux, later translated into English as My Way and recorded by Frank Sinatra and numerous others.
 Sold some 70 million records and said to be “the French equivalent of the Beatles, meaning the great talent of a generation” by former French President Valéry Giscard D'Estaing.
 Known for songs such as Le Téléphone Pleure, Le Lundi Au Soleil, Magnolias For Ever, Alexandrei Alexandra and Cette Année La.
 Accidentally electrocuted at age 39 as he was about to embark for America ~ François passed away in 1978